Author: Adam Simmons

 180Hz PWM artifacts

 The good news is that the vast majority of monitors now use DC (Direct Current) instead of PWM to modulate backlight brightness.
 The backlight does not flicker, even as brightness is lowered, and you wouldn’t see any distinct peaks and troughs using an oscilloscope.
 ‘Flicker-free’ is certainly a term you will be familiar with if you’re in the market for a new monitor, and most monitors now hold this status.
 Even if, as in some cases, it isn’t specifically advertised.
-There is a video accompanying this article, and the section highlighted below demonstrates some methods that can be used to highlight whether PWM is used on a monitor without using an oscilloscope or subjecting some poor flicker-sensitive soul to the monitor.
+There is a video accompanying this article, and this section demonstrates some methods that can be used to highlight whether PWM is used on a monitor without using an oscilloscope or subjecting some poor flicker-sensitive soul to the monitor.
+It can be difficult to measure high frequency PWM (in the kHz range) without using an oscilloscope, however.

 Temporal dithering (FRC – Frame Rate Control)

 FRC (Frame Rate Control) or temporal dithering, as explored by Lagom, describes rapid alternation between a very slightly lighter and very slightly darker variant of a given shade.
-This is done where the shade itself can’t be displayed, for example if the monitor does not have the necessary bit-depth to display that shade.
-The GPU may also add its own dithering stage, allowing a bit depth beyond the capability of the display itself.
-This is especially common under HDR for monitors that natively support 8-bit colour, to allow a 10-bit colour signal to be used.
+This is done where the shade itself can’t be displayed, for example if the monitor does not have the necessary native bit-depth to display that shade.
+Dithering can be added by the panel, by the scaler of the monitor or for bandwidth reasons by the GPU.
+It’s commonly used in some form under HDR, as HDR10 content requires a 10-bit signal and few monitors natively support 10-bit without dithering.
 Dithering can be thought of as a form of flickering, although it is very different to the flickering you get from PWM whereby there are extreme brightness changes of the entire backlight.
 This is a minute luminance change that affects certain shades, so most users will not find this problematic even if they are sensitive to PWM usage.
 This is especially true for the 2-bit dithering stage on ’10-bit’ (8-bit + FRC) monitors, but for most even the dithering on a 6-bit + FRC display is too minor to be visually bothersome.
 Some users still take issue with dithering usage and prefer that it is taken out of the equation, or at least minimised.
+It should be noted that most content under SDR is 8-bit so minimal dithering would be performed by an 8-bit + FRC monitor there anyway.
+If you select 8-bit in the graphics driver (which is the default for Nvidia users) it should shut off the dithering stage.

 Refresh rate and pixel responsiveness

-Unlike CRTs, your typical LCD (and many OLED screens) are sample and hold rather than an impulse-type displays.
+Unlike CRTs, your typical LCDs are sample and hold rather than an impulse-type displays.
 As impulse-type displays, CRTs flicker on and off at a frequency matching the refresh rate of the display.
 Sample and hold displays do not flicker at a frequency matching the refresh rate of the display; assuming they are flicker-free they simply remain constantly illuminated.
 And on the increasingly rare occasions where PWM is used, it is not usually linked to the refresh rate.
-So, whereas ‘good old’ 60Hz CRTs are literally headache-inducing to many people, your typical 60Hz LCD is not flickering at 60Hz.
+Whereas ‘good old’ 60Hz CRTs are literally headache-inducing to many people, your typical 60Hz LCD is not flickering at 60Hz.
 The exception would be if a strobe backlight is used, which you can read about alongside the other concepts explored in this paragraph in our dedicated article on responsiveness.
 The monitor then flickers at a frequency matching the refresh rate of the display, which on an LCD means the backlight pulses on and off.
-These would rarely be implemented at 60Hz, due to the obnoxious flickering, but some models (generally 100Hz+) do offer strobe backlight options.
+These would rarely be implemented at 60Hz, due to the obnoxious flickering, but some models (generally 100Hz+) do offer strobe backlight options to reduce perceived blur.
+Some 60Hz OLED screens flicker at 120Hz, specifically to aid motion clarity and make better use of their supremely rapid pixel responses – which are clearly overkill for 60Hz.

 Pixel responsiveness also influences perceived blur and can therefore influence viewing comfort.
 In some cases, pixel responses are a bit slower than optimal and can therefore cause some trailing behind moving objects – see the third image along, above.
 Sometimes pixel responses are even slow enough to induce obvious ‘smeary’ trails; typical on many VA models for some pixel transitions.
 Equally, if pixel responses are sped up with particularly aggressive pixel overdrive then it can result in potentially rather colourful overshoot (inverse ghosting).
 There is a nice example of this in the sixth image in the above collage with BenQ’s notoriously aggressive AMA (Advanced Motion Acceleration) ‘Premium’ setting.
 Just like sensitivity to overall perceived blur, sensitivity to weaknesses in pixel responses and to overshoot varies amongst individuals.
 Eye movement and the influence of refresh rate are usually the dominant contributor to perceived blur on a monitor, so are more influential in terms of viewing comfort as well.
 But weaknesses in pixel responsiveness also play a role and can really bother some users.